mdn/content/files/en-us/web/javascript/reference/operators/await/index.md

 ## Description

-The `await` expression is usually used to unwrap promises by passing a {{jsxref("Promise")}} as the `expression`.
-This causes async function execution to pause until the promise is settled (that is, fulfilled or rejected), and to resume execution of the async function after fulfillment.
-When resumed, the value of the `await` expression is that of the fulfilled promise.
+`await` is usually used to unwrap promises by passing a {{jsxref("Promise")}} as the `expression`.
+Using `await` pauses the execution of its surrounding `async` function until the promise is settled (that is, fulfilled or rejected).
+When execution resumes, the value of the `await` expression becomes that of the fulfilled promise.

 If the promise is rejected, the `await` expression throws the rejected value.
 The function containing the `await` expression will [appear in the stack trace](#improving_stack_trace) of the error.
 Otherwise, if the rejected promise is not awaited or is immediately returned, the caller function will not appear in the stack trace.

 The `expression` is resolved in the same way as {{jsxref("Promise.resolve()")}}.
 This means [thenable objects](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise#thenables) are supported, and if `expression` is not a promise, it's implicitly wrapped in a `Promise` and then resolved.
 Even when `expression` is not a promise, the async function execution still pauses until the next tick, due to the implicit promise wrapping and unwrapping.
 In the meantime, the caller of the async function resumes execution.
 [See example below.](#control_flow_effects_of_await)

-Because `await` is only valid inside async functions and modules, which themselves are asynchronous and return promises, the `await` expression never blocks the main thread and only defers execution of code that actually depends on the result, i.e. anything after the `await` expression.
+Again, `await` is only valid inside `async` functions and at the top levels of modules.
+Since `async` functions are themselves asynchronous and return promises, an `await` expression inside an `async` function never blocks the main thread; it only defers execution of code that actually depends on the result, i.e. anything after the `await` expression.

 ## Examples